helske/walker/README.md

 # NEWS

 ### 12.5.2020

 * Added as.data.frame function for `walker` and `walker_glm` output.
 * Added a `summary` method.
 * The print method now correctly warns about approximate results in case of non-Gaussian model.
 * Changed arguments `*_prior` to more concise versions (e.g. `sigma_prior` is now just `sigma`).
+* Changed the name of the slope terms to `nu` as in vignette formulas.
 * Updated to rstantools 2.0.0 package structure and removed dependency on soft-depracated functions of `dplyr`.

 ### 23.1.2020